MaxGabriel/brittany-vscode-extension/README.md

 * To format a selection, select some text, open the command palette, and choose "Format Selection".
 * To format on save, open User Preferences (⌘ , or Ctrl ,), then add: `"editor.formatOnSave": true`

+Source code for this extension is available [on Github](https://github.com/MaxGabriel/brittany-vscode-extension).

 ## Requirements

 The `brittany` formatter must be installed as a command line program.
+See the [`brittany` README](https://github.com/lspitzner/brittany#installation) for details.

 To work with the formatting API, VSCode must recognize your source code file as a `haskell` file.
 Add this to your User Preferences (⌘ , or Ctrl ,) to set this up: